How to Install Windows Media Player Legacy

 When the installation is complete, just search for Windows Media Player.

-How To Install Windows Media Player On Windows 11
+How to Install Windows Media Player on Windows 11

 If you’re using Windows 11, the process of downloading and installing Windows Media Player is slightly different.